List of Strain: Strategic Armored Infantry characters: Lottie Gelh

-She seems to question who Sara is but doesn't know Sara's real identity.
+In the series, she seems to question who Sara is but does not know Sara's real identity.
 Lottie notices that Sara "fights like a Reasoner".
 Lottie hates Ralph Werec because he killed her older brother during his attack on Grabera Academy.
 Lottie nurtures the ambition of someday killing Ralph herself.
 While Lottie reacts violently to the news of Sara's true identity, she becomes one of Sara's strongest supporters.

 Lottie's name comes from the novel's Lottie Legh.
 While an early official trailer calls her Lotti Getter, the "Lottie Gelh" spelling appears onscreen in the series.